 While the overall toll lanes projects are delayed, GDOT said it will build certain parts of their proposed systems sooner to get ahead of the game and offer some traffic improvements.
 All of the local projects involve free-use lanes.
 Matthews calls them “early wins, things we can get done and have some early benefits.”
 They include:

 I-285 westbound collector-distributor lanes: The dedicated lanes for interchange-users would run from Chamblee-Dunwoody Road to Ashford-Dunwoody Road in Dunwoody.
 They would be extensions of similar lanes being built now for the Transform 285/400 project.
-Construction would start in mid-2021 and finish in 2023.
+Construction would start in 2022 and open to traffic in 2024.

 I-285/Peachtree Industrial Boulevard interchange: Improvements to the interchange near eastern Dunwoody include adding collector-distributor lanes.
 Construction would start in late 2021 and finish in late 2023 or early 2024.